 Lynchburg, Virginia is a city that remembers its past while focusing on the future - a vibrant central city fostering a strong sense of community, economic opportunity for all our citizens, and responsive, results-oriented local government.

 Lynchburg is a city of 50 square miles located near the geographic center of the state, bordered by the eastern edge of the beautiful Blue Ridge Mountains.
 It is located approximately 180 miles southwest of the nation's capital, Washington, D.C.
-Here's a list of 25 interesting facts.

 An active community boasting friendly residential neighborhoods, Lynchburg has a tradition of outstanding public education.
-Lynchburg operates one of the top school systems in the state and is recognized for its unique Partners in Education program that partners the business and government sector with the schools.
+Lynchburg operates one of the top school systems in the state and is recognized for its unique Partners in Education program that partners the business and government sectors with the schools.
 The city is also home to five public/private colleges and universities.